Can you hold the same investments but with lower costs?

 • Lower Charges = More of the investment return staying in your pocket

-Most of the managed / mutual funds that are available have multiple ‘share’ classes of the same fund, designed for the specific end clients (general retail client via an adviser, investment banks, other fund management groups, charities).
+Most of the managed / mutual funds that are available have multiple ‘share’ classes of the same fund strategy, designed for the specific end clients (general retail client via an adviser, investment banks, other fund management groups, charities).

 All Managed Funds are subject to a management charge which is generally deducted from the funds unit price and in turn, comes from the gross performance of the underlying fund.
 The difference in the annual management fee charged by the Fund Manager for the various share classes can be significant and in some cases, well over a 1%pa difference.